 - Data Source classes: the “driver” plugins that each implement loading of some specific type of data into python, with plugin-specific arguments.

 - Data Source: An object that represents a reference to a data source.
 Data source objects have methods for loading the data into standard containers, like Pandas DataFrames, but do not load any data until specifically requested.

-- Catalog: A collection of catalog entries, each of which defined a Data Source.
+- Catalog: A collection of catalog entries, each of which defines a Data Source.
 Catalog objects can be created from local YAML definitions, by connecting to remote servers, or by some driver that knows how to query an external data service.